Archive

 Context Clues Vocabulary Review Game

 Directions: Divide students into small groups (four or five works well) and have each group select an illustrator, who is assigned the first word to guess.
 Use the following words to teach the game; then add on your own vocabulary words thereafter.
 Announce the first SALES category to the class; then say “Draw!” to begin.
-Using picture clues that fit each SALES category, the illustrator quietly draws out clues until one of the group members guesses the word(s).
+Using picture clues that fit each SEAL category, the illustrator quietly draws out clues until one of the group members guesses the word(s).
 The illustrator may not use hand motions, mouthing, or letters (except for the syllables category).
 The correct guesser becomes the new illustrator.
 The group that first correctly guesses all words within the category is the winner.
+Context clue review throughout the game!

 Hints: Group members should whisper to prevent other groups from hearing their guesses.
 Feel free to “give the answer” to a group that is stuck.
 Suggest that illustrators may wish to draw blanks before or after their word part clues in the syllables category, e.g. ___cycle for bicycle.
 Probably one category per day is plenty.